jameson68/cse15l-lab-reports/lab1.md

 ## installing VScode

 * I just took a screenshot of the VScode that already installed last quarter.
-* But the installation website link for it is [link](https://code.visualstudio.com/download)
+* But the installation website [link](https://code.visualstudio.com/download) for it is here.

 ![Image](vscode.jpg)
 ---